Tonye1owunari/Physics-with-python/README.md

 # Physics-with-python
-Python code snippet to help with assignments on linear accelerated motion and perimeter.
+Python code snippet to solve questions on linear accelerated motion and perimeter.